RavSS/HAVK/README.md

 ### Hardware requirements
 There's a few hardware requirements, but they are all critical right now:
 1. An x86-64 system that has a working display/monitor.
-2. UEFI firmware that isn't bugged and acts according to the specification.
+2. UEFI firmware that isn't bugged and acts according to the specification, along with supporting ACPI 2.0+.
-3. A PS/2 controller that is emulated by the system properly, as a USB controller would take forever to program (see the GNU Hurd microkernel).
+3. A PS/2 controller that is emulated/implemented by the system properly, as a USB controller would take forever to program (see the GNU Hurd microkernel).
+4. A CPU that supports x2APIC.

 Having a serial port (COM1, preferably) on your hardware would help in debugging, so you can receive messages from the kernel about its progress.